Muditha-Kumara/SoftwareTesting/Report/Integration_and_System_Testing_Report(part 2).md

 - User feedback is valuable for UI/UX improvements.
 - Role-playing helps uncover usability issues.

-#### Lessons Learned
+#### Lessons
 - Acceptance testing validates real-world readiness.
 - User involvement is key for usability improvements.

 #### Recommendations
-- Add more detailed error messages for failed registration and payment.
+- It would be nice to add more detailed error messages for failed registration and payment.
 - Improve button labeling and navigation.
 - Involve more users in Beta testing for broader feedback.